How to Screen Print White FN-INK™ on a Black Shirt with a Smoothing Screen

 For printing white ink, you'll want to use a screen with a 156/157 mesh count.
 In the video, Colin's using an Eco Frame that has 157 Hi-Dro mesh.
 For white ink, he's printing with FN-INK™, which is a plastisol ink.
 You'll need a flash dryer like a Ryo Flash Dryer.
 Lastly, you'll need shirts!
 He'll be printing on a District Made DT104 from SanMar.

 First step, warm up the platen.
-Place the platen (with the shirt on it) under the flash dryer and let the platen hit 270°.
+Place the platen (with the shirt on it) under the flash dryer and let the platen hit about 120°.
 By warming up the platen, the heat will transmit to the ink, making it easier to print.
 Remember, preheating a shirt causes the moisture in the shirt to evaporate, which fluffs up the fibers a little.
 We'll address how to fix these fluffy fibers in a bit.

 Next step, printing!
 Flood the screen and print.
 If you're using Hi-Dro mesh (aka thin thread), use light press to clear the ink through the screen.
 If you're using standard mesh, you'll have to use more pressure.
 Flood and print again.